 The effectiveness of PRP is largely dependent on the quantity of platelets obtained in this process.
 The type of centrifuge and kit that we use at Well Life is able to concentrate platelets by 5-7 times their baseline which is enough to stimulate the production of new blood vessels and connective tissue in the area treated.

 The other variables that can change the effectiveness of PRP are the levels of white and red blood cells found in the PRP.
 In general, Red Blood cells are inflammatory and do not contribute any regenerative effects.
 These are minimized in our processing of the PRP by utilizing a two spin technique, that first removes the Red Blood Cells and then concentrates the platelets.
 In the end we are left with a Pure Prp that is ideal for both musculoskeletal and aesthetic indications.

-The most important variable in determining the effectiveness of PRP is the correct placement of the product.
-Using a high definition ultrasound, we are able to accurately place the PRP into the desired location.
+Your very own PRP solution is prepared and injected into the affected area.
+Well Life Family Medicine uses high precision ultrasounds to accurately place the PRP exactly where you need it most.
 Determining the desired location involves a clinical exam and diagnostic ultrasound prior to the treatment.
 This is where the skill of the practitioner can make the difference between an effective treatment and one that may be ineffective or not address the underlying cause and be likely to recur.
 As an Osteopath and Prolotherapist, Dr. Ehle looks at the musculoskeletal system with an extra layer of attention to the effect of soft tissue strain patterns, hidden tendon weaknesses mediating distant bio-mechanical problems, and

 ligamentous laxity predisposing to tendon and joint pathology.
 Proper bio-mechanical alignment is assessed in order to address the abnormal forces that caused the pathology in the first place.